 Second, as such, religious freedom is also the ultimate counter-terrorism weapon, preemptively undermining religious extremism.
 From Cyrus’ Cylinder to Roger Williams’ 1663 Colonial Charter, history and modern scholarship make it clear that where people are allowed to practice their faith freely, they are less likely to be alienated from the government, and more likely to be good citizens.

 Third, the current state of international religious freedom is one of deepening crisis.
-According to the Pew Research Center’s latest annual study on global restrictions on religion, 77% of the world’s population lives in countries with a high or very high overall level of restrictions on religion in 2013, up from 76% in 2012 and 68% in 2007.
+According to the Pew Research Center’s latest annual study on global restrictions on religion, 83% of the world’s population lives in countries with a high or very high overall level of restrictions on religion in 2016, up from 68% in 2007.
 If people continue to kill for their religion and die for their faith in a world where 84% of the planet’s inhabitants believe in something greater than themselves, then we must work for the best of faith to defeat the worst of religion.

 We must work to create a context where people can live with their deepest differences.
 The recent turmoil in Syria, Iraq and Ukraine—including the alarming spike in incidents of violence and persecution of Christians, Muslim communities, and other religious minorities—offers the latest examples of what happens if we do not.